 What are Dead Deals?

-Dead deals refer to merger and acquisition deals that go through due diligence but do not close due to various reasons from either the seller or buyer.
-When deals fail to close, various costs are incurred, both direct and indirect, and are referred to as dead deal costs.
-The costs are incurred by the seller and buyer to facilitate the transaction.
+Dead deals refer to merger and acquisition deals that go through due diligence but do not close, due to various reasons related to either the seller or the buyer.
+When deals fail to close, various costs are incurred, both direct and indirect.
+These are referred to as dead deal costs.
+The costs are those related to facilitating the transaction and may be incurred acting on behalf of the buyer or the seller.

 Learn more about M&A Financial Modeling with CFI’s M&A Modeling Course.